singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 The goal of a question like this is not to see if you get the "correct" answer (there is no single correct answer).
 Rather, it's to see how you design a system, and how you evaluate trade-offs.

 **9.2   Social Network:** How would you design the data structures for a very large social network like Facebook or LinkedIn?
-Describe how you would design an algorithm to show the shortest path between two people (e.g., `Me-> Bob-> Susan-> Jason-> You`).
+Describe how you would design an algorithm to show the shortest path between two people (e.g., `Me -> Bob -> Susan -> Jason -> You`).

 SOLUTION